HG Thor Epoxy Fretless Testimonials: |

 one master craftsman himself when it comes to graphic art!- hgt)

-your incredible epoxy work this formerly useless plank has been turned into an
+Thanks to your incredible epoxy work this formerly useless plank has been turned

-amazingly beautiful sounding fretless bass.
-I bought this factory fretless
+into an amazingly beautiful sounding fretless bass.
+I bought this factory

-unlined Japanese Fender Jazz Bass in 1990 in hope for the tonal beauty of what
+fretless unlined Japanese Fender Jazz Bass in 1990 in hope for the tonal beauty

-my ears were used to hear from Jaco Pastorius, especially the Joni Mitchell
+of what my ears were used to hear from Jaco Pastorius, especially the Joni

-album "Don Juan's Reckless Daughter" features the sound I was looking for, but
+Mitchell album "Don Juan's Reckless Daughter" features the sound I was looking

-by itself my original Fender bass was just plain useless since it neither played
+for, but by itself my original Fender bass was just plain useless since it

-nor sounded well - until now.
-Suddenly with the improved epoxy fingerboard it is
+neither played nor sounded well - until now.
+Suddenly with the improved epoxy

-all there, all the growl as on the Joni album, now I can hear the
+fingerboard it is all there, all the growl as on the Joni album, now I can hear

 upgrades to the bass during the years, but only the epoxy fingerboard did all of